Myke Hideous

 Myke Hideous (born October 15, 1966) is an American gothic rock singer and songwriter from New Jersey.

 He is the founder and frontman of the gothic rock band The Empire Hideous, which was active throughout the 1990s and into the early 2000s.
 He also performed with The Bronx Casket Co., Spy Society 99, and the Misfits as a fill-in vocalist on their South American and European tours that took place from May to July in 1998.

 Life and career

 The early Empire Hideous years

 Myke Hideous formed The Empire Hideous in 1988, for which he was the lead singer and songwriter.
 The group issued its first recording, a 12" EP titled The Empire Hideous in 1990.
 Although the band went through numerous personnel changes throughout the 1990s, they released two subsequent EPs, a live album (I'm Dead, You're Dead, We're All Dead, 1998) and a live studio recording (Victim Destroys Assailant, 1998).
 The band toured throughout the USA during the 1990s.
-Myke crafted an enigmatic and brooding stage persona and would become known among fans for his often shocking stage antics, including being whipped in between songs, donning a crown of thorns, and inserting hypodermic needles into his flesh.
+Myke crafted an enigmatic and brooding stage persona and would become known among fans for his often shocking stage antics, including being whipped in between songs, donning a crown of thorns, eating live cockroaches, wearing a mask made of live giant killer wasps and inserting hypodermic needles into his flesh.

 Mark Steiner released a documentary film entitled To Build an Empire, about The Empire Hideous.